lake-wg/edhoc/draft-ietf-lake-edhoc.md

      = EDHOC-KDF(PRK_4x3m, TH_4, label, context, length)
 ~~~~~~~~~~~

-where label is a registered tstr from the EDHOC Exporter Label registry ({{exporter-label}}), context is byte a string defined by the application, and length is a uint defined by the application.
+where label is a registered tstr from the EDHOC Exporter Label registry ({{exporter-label}}), context is a bstr defined by the application, and length is a uint defined by the application.
 The (label, context) pair must be unique, i.e., a (label, context) MUST NOT be used for two different purposes.
 However an application can re-derive the same key several times as long as it is done in a secure way.
 For example, in most encryption algorithms the same (key, nonce) pair must not be reused.
 The context can for example be the empty (zero-length) sequence or a single CBOR byte string.

 The transcript hash TH_4 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.